 What makes someone go on holidays to discover horrible things?
-It seems a little odd at first, but in history you always take the good with the bad and there’s plenty of bad.
-Quite often you learn more from the bad.
-Visiting S-21 prison and Killing Fields in Cambodia was a very intense experience and one I will never forget, so I hoped visiting the Ypres Salient (the contested battlegrounds around Ypres between 1914 and 1918) would stir the same emotions.
-It didn’t take long.
+It seems a little odd at first, but in history there is always good bad and both are significant; we should learn from the bad.
+Visiting S-21 prison and the Killing Fields in Cambodia was a very intense experience and one I will never forget, so I hoped visiting the Ypres Salient (the contested battlegrounds around Ypres between 1914 and 1918) would stir the same emotions.

 The Princess Patricia battalion, many from Winnipeg, had an entire section dedicated to their lost or missing.
 All the soldiers whose names appear on the gate have no identified burial ground in the Ypres Salient or were buried without proof of identify, many too deformed to identify, exploded to pieces by shells or pulled into the mud like primordial quick sand only to become part of the ground on which they had trodden.
 Their names and lives live here; their remains elsewhere.

-Beside a few hundred meticulously manicured gravesites were several concrete bunkers where medics, including McCrae, worked around the clock fixing broken, mangled bodies from the front.
-After being unable to save a good friend, McCrae retired to write the poem that has signified the “Great War,” although McCrae himself never knew of it’s popularity, dying near Ypres in 1918, still fixing mangled bodies.
+Beside a few hundred meticulously manicured grave sites, were several concrete bunkers where medics, including McCrae, worked around the clock fixing broken, mangled bodies from the front.
+After being unable to save a good friend, McCrae retired to write the poem that has signified the “Great War” and popularized the image of the popply.
+McCrae himself never knew of it’s popularity, dying near Ypres in 1918, still fixing mangled bodies.
 What was particularly moving was a row of soldiers, buried side by side, who perished on Christmas Day, 1916.
 In only two years, soldiers went from the “Christmas truce” to “Christmas death” but that was the nature of the First World War.
 It was an end of chivalry, of battle “ethics” and the beginning of modern warfare, where the noble victory was surpassed by victory at all costs.
 All advantages were explored, but technological advantage ruled the day and that hasn’t ceased.
-The army with the bravest boys can’t compete with the biggest toys, or so we are led to believe.
+The bravest army can rarely compete with the biggest toys, or so we are led to believe.

-We rode on, finally crossing the canal and getting beyond stink range of the meat processing plant.
-Our next destination was the memorial called The Brooding Soldier, also known as the “Canadian.”
+We rode on, crossed the canal, then arrived at a memorial called The Brooding Soldier, also known as the “Canadian.”

 It was at this actual location that Canadian troops stood their ground against the first poison gas attack during the Second Battle of Ypres.
 The Canadians stationed here witnessed French soldiers fleeing the battlefield and were ordered to shoot the French deserters, which they did.
 Minutes later they saw a cloud of gas lurching across the field.
 One of their soldiers who fortuitously studied chemistry at University, told the Canadians it was chlorine gas and to urinate on a piece of cloth and hold it to their noses and mouths or burn their lungs and die an excruciating death.
 The Canadians somehow found the pee (I would have thought another bodily function more natural) and fought off the subsequent German attack to once again hold Ypres.
 The Brooding Soldier faces the direction of the gas, which was the exact direction the wind was blowing on this day.
 It’s truly a somber place, but again, the garden was absolutely stunning, even for the grey dour day that was enveloping us.